Miss America 2022: The best, worst and weirdest moments from the first streaming-only competition

 The issues started in the first minute as host Ericka Dunlap, Miss America 2004 (co-hosting with Nina Davuluri, Miss America 2014) started talking while there was an announcer’s voice in the background, and extremely loud music began playing on and off as she was reading her introduction.

-At the end, the hosts started announce the winners before getting cut off by a producer.
+At the end, the hosts started to announce the winners before getting cut off by a producer.
 “Just kidding — we have more script to read!”
-Dunlap said, bringing out a group of “forever Miss Americas” on stage.
+Dunlap said, bringing out a group of “forever Miss Americas” onstage.

 Weirdest: Miss Alabama’s double take